 Looking for a therapist is like shopping for shoes, you have to find the right fit.
 Some therapists, like shoes, are a bit stiff and rub you the wrong way.
 Others you try on and just know that they are the right fit for you.
-I aim to be the best fit for all my clients, but recognize that sometimes they would like to try on another therapist or are just ‘shopping around.’
-I will do my best to assist you in finding your right fit if I am not it.
+Our therapists aim to be the best fit for all of their clients, but recognize that sometimes they would like to try on another therapist or are just ‘shopping around.’
+We will do our best to assist you in finding your right fit if we are not it.

 Will what I say in therapy be kept confidential?